LearnOnDemandSystems/guides/cloud-slice/cloud-slice.md

 ![Selecting the virtualization platform for managed virtual machines in a lab profile](images/lod-lab-profile-virtualization-platform.png)

+> #### Best Practice: Setup support contacts for your Cloud Slice labs
+>
-As a best practice, you should make sure that you have set the **Owner Name** and **Owner E-mail** fields correctly for this lab so that right person can be contacted if there are problems with this lab during a scheduled class.
+> You should make sure that you have set the **Owner Name** and **Owner E-mail** fields correctly for this lab so that the right person can be contacted if there are problems with this lab during a scheduled class.

 ### Virtual Machines tab